-The mortgage banking result mainly depends on loan and deposit margins, business volumes, the size and structure of the balance sheet, impairment losses and cost efficiency.
-The margin between loans and deposits in banking, with a hedged interest rate and liquidity risk profile, changes slowly.
-Possible sources of result fluctuations are unexpected losses in the credit and nonfinancial risk areas.
-In addition to these risks sustainability and reputational risks are recognised as cross risk taxonomy risks.
+The mortgage banking result mainly depends on loan margins, business volumes, the size and structure of the balance sheet, impairment losses and cost efficiency.
+The net interest income with a hedged interest rate and liquidity risk profile changes slowly.
+Possible sources of result fluctuations are unexpected losses in the credit and non- financial risk areas.
+In addition to these risks sustainability and conduct risks are recognised as cross risk taxonomy risks.